Oniji/Fush/README.md

 When a route has multiple ships, one row is shown using the soonest departure.
 Schedules follow [Horizogenes](https://horizonffxi.wiki/Horizogenes) / HorizonXI wiki boat times.

 > **HorizonXI only.** Ferry schedules may differ on other servers.
+> Whitegate route becomes active on 7th August 2026 on HorizonXI release of TOAU.

 ### Config UI